 Enter a password or use the password generation here, which is a great feature but limited to a six-character password.

 Copy and paste the password into a file or note.
 I prefer to use a password manager for that purpose.
-Make sure you use a strong password as you never have to type it in, and you won’t change it often.
+Make sure you use a strong and unique password as you never have to type it in, and you won’t change it often.

 Give the user Read/Write access to the TimeMachineBackup folder you created earlier.